chensxb97/object_detection_chatbot/README.md

 ## Limitations and Future Improvements

-Due to the shortage of time, the current bot is not built to perform detections automatically on new images.
+Due to the shortage of time, the current bot is not built to run detections automatically on new images.
 Currently, this is a proof of concept demonstrated using pre-processed images.
 The following areas can be improved to improve the useability of the object detection features.

 ### Accuracy
 The following aspects can be reviewed to increase the accuracy of the detection algorithms on traffic-camera view images.

 #### 1. Limited viewing angles and zoom

-The Yolov3 detection algorithm utilised in this project are best used for specific angles and zoom.
+The Yolov3 detection algorithm utilised in this project is best used for images that are framed at specific angles and zoom.
 To accommodate traffic-camera view images and footage taken at multiple viewing points, we have to transform the images to a fixed viewing angle to conduct consistent analysis.

 During my research, I discovered that using homography such as OpenCV's [Perspective Transform](https://www.pyimagesearch.com/2014/08/25/4-point-opencv-getperspective-transform-example/) could resolve this issue.
 However, due to its high complexity and the lack of time, I was unable to achieve this objective.
 Instead, I managed to transform detected video frames to make them easier to analyse social distancing violations.
-Below is an example of this execution.

 ![Screenshot](Screenshots/image21.jpg)